 - Set the overall Start and Goal

-Below, we updated our Dollar KR 1 to be 100, but the overall objective didn't move.
+Now, shown below, when we update our Dollar KR 1 to be 100, the overall objective doesn't progress.
 This is because the Objective was not set to binary.
-When updating, we will need to also update the objective along with the key results (2nd screenshot below).

 Below, we are updating Dollar KR 1 to be 300 and also updating the objective to be 300.

 Now we can see that the overall objective is depicted differently.
-Below we can see that the overall objective is 300/1,800 or 16.67% complete.
+Below we can see that the overall objective is 300/1,800 or 17% complete on your "You" panel.